"The University of Surrey is a great citadel of learning."

 What do you like about your course and why?

 I am keen to know why criminals commit crime.
-I want to know the drive and motive behind why you would willingly want to go against the norms of the society thus leading to deviant behaviour.
+I want to know the drive and motive behind why you would willingly want to go against the norms of the society that lead to deviant behaviour.

 I like my modules, lecturers, the resources provided and the friends I have made while studying.